rtanglao/restaurant-11ty-fun/src/reviews.md

 - I'm not a food critic and I pay with my own \$.
 - I prefer smaller "ethnic" restaurants and I love family style dining #ymmv :-)
+- I don't care about "portion size" :-) #ymmv But I'd rather have three exquisite bites than an overflowing plate of "premium mediocre" :-)
 - For more pontifications :-) see [rolandtanglao.com](http://rolandtanglao.com/) and
   Vancouver's first :-) food blog, [vaneats.com](http://vaneats.com/) ; hosted by the fabulous [Dale McGladdery](https://www.group42.ca/)